 THE LOVING HUT

-The name inspires me at once: The Loving Hut is a vegetarian restaurant owned by a nice lady who knows how to make her guests feel at ease.
+The name inspired me at once: The Loving Hut is a vegetarian restaurant by the sea, owned by a nice lady who knows how to make her guests feel at ease.
 Soft music, oriental style posters, good food and the feeling of being somewhere in the East.
 This is how I would describe it.
-I’ve had a big bowl of sushi rice, fried tempeh, vegetables and avocado, and a coffee vegan cake.
+We had a big bowl of sushi rice, fried tempeh, vegetables and avocado, and a coffee vegan cake.
 Delicious.
-And if you decide to have a walk by the silent sea after dinner, well, life becomes suddenly easier.

-The next morning we go hunting for a café and we bump into Vanilla Bakery, which is actually Italian.
+In the morning, we woke up early because of the light.
+It came through the window, bright and clear.
+The sky was as blue as ever.
+I cannot start my morning without breakfast, so we went out looking for a café.
+We bumped into Vanilla Bakery, which is actually Italian.
 A lovely shabby-chic café crowded with both Italian and French people, couples, mothers with children, boys and girls enjoying a day off.
-This will become our favourite place for breakfast.
-I’ve tried their chocolate cookies and tarte tatin, but I must confess that what I’ve liked the most is their vegan croissant, made with quinoa flour.
-Coffee and tea are also good.
+Their cookies and tarte tatin were good, but I especially liked the vegan croissant made with quinoa flour.
+And then coffee and tea, of course.
 Vergnano coffee is one of the best in Italy, and Løv Organic offers an organic range of teas which come in an eco-friendly packaging.
 Besides, Løv Organic has taken on a minimalist design inspired by Scandinavian culture, so how could I not love it?

 NUT CAKE IN SAINT-JEAN-CAP-FERRAT

-We spend the day in two of the most beautiful places of the French Riviera, Cannes and Cap Ferrat.
+We spent the day in two of the most beautiful places of the French Riviera, Cannes and Cap Ferrat.
 I will write about this in another post.
-For now, let’s just skip to the twilight, when we come back to Menton by train, tired but happy.
-I’m not very hungry.
-I bought and ate a big piece of nut & caramel cake in Saint Jean Cap Ferrat, after a long walk, so I am still quite full.
+For now, let’s just skip to the twilight, when we came back to Menton by train, tired but happy.
+I wasn’t very hungry.
+I had bought and eaten a big piece of nut & caramel cake in Saint Jean Cap Ferrat, after a long walk, so I was quite full.

 But dinner is a special moment for me, a moment of pleasure and relax.
-And I’ve got a table booked in one of the most popular restaurants in Menton, Coté Sud.
-This Italian style restaurant serves delicious food in an elegant atmosphere, and has a good choice of vegetarian dishes, in addiction to fish and pasta.
+And I had a table booked in one of the most popular restaurants in Menton, Coté Sud.
+This Italian style restaurant serves delicious food in an elegant atmosphere: pizza, pasta al pesto, quinoa, grilled fish.
 The influence of the ligure cuisine is very strong, and it’s a plus.
 Did I mention I was not hungry?
-Well, I’ve ordered pizza with rocket salad and tomato, one of the best pizzas I’ve ever had.
+Well, I ordered pizza with rocket salad and tomato, one of the best pizzas I’ve ever had.
 And then quinoa in two way: pecorino and mushrooms, and parmesan and coffee powder.
-I bet their desserts are delicious, too.

 I’ve been in Montecarlo three times, and I cannot say I like it.
 The royal city is home to luxury, and you can breath wealth everywhere you go.
 Many people go there to visit the Casino, but the most interesting things to see are not right in the town center.
 One is the old town of Monaco.
 On the hill stands the Prince’s palace, protected by the fortifications called Bastion de Serravalle.
 The elegant Italianate porticoes of the Palace, the fake-medieval clock tower (built in the 19th century), the small pedestrian streets, the gardens and the panoramic view are part of a tour which I will not describe here.